Temiloluwa/sagemaker_auto_mpg/Blog.md

 # A Practical Introduction to Amazon SageMaker Python SDK

 ## Introduction
 On the 12th of October, 2022, I presented a Knowledge Share to my colleagues at Machine Learning Reply GmBH titled, ["Developing Solutions with Sagemaker"](https://www.slideshare.net/TemiReply/mldevelopmentwithsagemakerpptx).
 Knowledge Sharing is a tradition we observe weekly at Machine Learning Reply GmBH that helps us as consultants to develop a broad range of skill sets.
-The presentation was an overview on Sagemaker JumpStart, Sagemaker Sagemaker Algorithms, Development Environments in Sagemaker and their underlying architecture.
-This is a follow-up blog post to dive a bit deeper into interacting with Sagemaker with the python SDK.
+On the day, there was little time to go deep into understanding the Sagemaker Python SDK.
+With this follow-up blog post, I would like you to explore the Estimator API, Model API, Preprocessor API and Predictor API with me using the AWS Sagemaker Python SDK.

 ## AWS Sagemaker Python SDK

 The Amazon SageMaker Python SDK is the recommended library for developing solutions is Sagemaker.
-The other ways of interacting with Sagemaker are the AWS CLI V2, Boto3 and the AWS web console.
+The other ways of interacting with Sagemaker are the AWS CLI, Boto3 and the AWS web console.
-Although the SDK should offer a faster development experience, I discovered a learning curve exists to hit the ground running with it.
+In theory, the SDK should offer the best developer experience, but I discovered a learning curve exists to hit the ground running with it.

 This post walks through a simple regression task that showcases the important APIs in the SDK.
 I also highlight "gotchas" encountered while developing this solution.
 The entire codebase is found [here](https://github.com/Temiloluwa/sagemaker_auto_mpg).

 ## Regression Task: Fuel Consumption Prediction
-I selected a regression task I tackled as budding Data scientist ([notebook link](https://github.com/Temiloluwa/ML-database-auto-mpg-prediction/blob/master/solution.ipynb)): to predict fuel consumption in MPG of vehicles ([problem definition](https://archive.ics.uci.edu/ml/datasets/auto+mpg)).
-The problem is broken down into three stages:
+I selected a regression task I tackled as budding Data scientist ([notebook link](https://github.com/Temiloluwa/ML-database-auto-mpg-prediction/blob/master/solution.ipynb)): to predict fuel consumption of vehicles in MPG ([problem definition](https://archive.ics.uci.edu/ml/datasets/auto+mpg)).
+I broke down the problem into three stages:

 1. A preprocessing stage for feature engineering
 2. A model training and evaluation stage